 I encourage anyone that is interested in tournament-level Magic to read these documents.
 They are the rules under which a tournament is run, so being familiar with these documents can help you to become a better player.
 In some cases, the Magic Tournament Rules supersede the Magic Game Rules, so knowing these rules can keep you from entering some awkward situations.

-Here is the Magic: The Gathering Tournament Rules update notes for that latest release (which can be found here), listed by the section number of the rules.
-In order to more context, you should refer to the actual wording in the document itself.
+Here are the Magic: The Gathering Tournament Rules update notes for the latest release (which can be found here), listed by the section number of the rules.
+To have more context, you should refer to the actual wording in the document itself.

 Appendix D (Recommended Booster Mix for Limited Tournaments): Various updates and additions due to the announcement of new expansions.

 That's all for this update!
-If you have questions about Magic tournament rules, I recommend the following resources:
+If you have questions about the Magic Tournament Rules, I recommend the following resources:

 - Ask a judge.
 Judges are easily the most available resource available for questions about tournament rules.